cfcurtis/pdfstitcher/README.md

 # PDFStitcher
 This is a utility for stitching together many PDF pages from a single document into one single page.
 This is also called "N-Up" or page imposition.
 This utility was created in order to convert sewing patterns into a convenient format for projecting, though it could be used to stitch together any PDF.

+As of v0.4 alpha, layers can be also selected for inclusion/exclusion in the final output.
+Line properties (thickness, style, colour) can also be modified if the input PDF is compatible.

 ## Download the latest release
 * [Windows (64-bit Windows 7 or 10)](https://github.com/cfcurtis/sewingutils/releases/latest/download/pdfstitcher.exe)
 * [MacOs (High Sierra or higher)](https://github.com/cfcurtis/sewingutils/releases/latest/download/pdfstitcher.app.zip)